kubabuda/EEPROM_generator/README.md

 # Development

 Pull requests wellcome.

 Source code is intentionally keept in plain Javascript files so that build system like webpack or even web server is not needed.
-The only dependency is web browser, that should simplify usage, portability and minimize tool maintenance work in years to come.
+The only dependency is web browser, that should future proof it.

 ## Unit tests